FT Rethink

 While solar radiation management is largely still in the testing phase, the International Energy Agency estimates that 130 direct air CCS facilities are either planned or already in development.18 For investors this represents an opportunity to be part of a growing sector while contributing to the transition to a net-zero world.
 In 2022, the broader CCS sector, which includes both carbon captured at the point of emissions and direct air capture, was valued at almost USD 3.3 billion, with an expected annual growth rate of 6.2% until 2030.19

-Despite direct air CCS providing high-quality carbon dioxide removal, a key challenge lies in its costs.
-For it to be widely adopted, costs must fall from USD 500 -1,000 per tonne to less than USD 200 per tonne.20 Furthermore, although there is broad acceptance among policymakers and scientists, carbon capture and storage remains controversial with many activists, who fear that artificially removing CO2 merely masks our underlying problem, and could even reduce the incentive to cut overall emissions.
+Despite direct air CCS providing high-quality carbon dioxide removal, a key challenge lies in its cost.
+For CCS to be widely adopted, the cost must fall from today’s price of between USD 500 – 1,000 per tonne, to less than USD 200 per tonne.20 Furthermore, although there is broad acceptance among policymakers and scientists, carbon capture and storage remains controversial with many activists, who fear that artificially removing CO2 merely masks our underlying problem, and could even reduce the incentive to cut overall emissions.
 However, with the UN warning that the window to reaching the Paris temperature goals is “rapidly closing”21, we may soon have little choice.
 Whether solar radiation management or direct air carbon capture, large-scale geoengineering could become an essential component of the transition to a sustainable future.

 10 Observationally-constrained projections of an ice-free Arctic even under a low emission scenario | Nature Communications